deconf/Analytics-Insights/readme.txt

 = v3.3.3 =

-* a better way to determine temp dir for google api cache
+* a better way to determine temp dir for google analytics api cache

 = v3.3.3 =